Course Outline

 Overview of the MATLAB Financial Toolbox for Government

-Objective: Learn to apply the various features included in the MATLAB Financial Toolbox to perform quantitative analysis for the financial industry, tailored for government tasks.
-Gain the knowledge and practice needed to efficiently develop real-world applications involving financial data.
+Objective: Learn to apply the various features included in the MATLAB Financial Toolbox to perform quantitative analysis for government financial operations.
+Gain the knowledge and practice needed to develop real-world applications involving financial data.

 • Asset Allocation and Portfolio Optimization